History of hard disk drives: 1950s–1970s

 In 1964, Burroughs introduced the B-475 disk drive, with a head per track, as part of the B5500.

 In 1970, IBM introduced the 2305 disk drive, with a head per track.
+In June it introduce the 3330 Direct Access Storage Facility, code-named Merlin.
+Its removable disk packs could hold 100 MB.
+A major advance introduced with the 3330 was the use of error correction, which made this and most subsequent drives more reliable and less expensive because small imperfections in the disk surface can be tolerated.

 In 1973, Control Data Corporation introduced the first of its series of SMD disk drives using conventional disk pack technology.
 The SMD family became the predominant disk drive in the minicomputer market into the 1980s.

 Also in 1973, IBM introduced the IBM 3340 "Winchester" disk drive and the 3348 data module, the first significant commercial use of low mass and low load heads with lubricated platters and the last IBM disk drive with removable media.
 This technology and its derivatives remained the standard through 2011.
 Project head Kenneth Haughton named it after the Winchester 30-30 rifle because it was planned to have two 30 MB spindles; however, the actual product shipped with two spindles for data modules of either 35 MB or 70 MB.
 The name 'Winchester' and some derivatives are still common in some non-English speaking countries to generally refer to any hard disks (e.g. Hungary, Russia).

-In 1974 IBM introduced the "Swinging arm" actuator, made possible because Winchester recording heads function well when skewed to the recorded tracks.
-The simple design of the 62GV (Gulliver) drive, invented at IBM's UK Hursley Labs, became IBM's most licensed electro-mechanical invention of all time, being adopted in the 1980s for all HDDs, and still used nearly 40 years and 10 billion arms later.
+In 1975, the "Swinging arm" actuator was introduced by both IBM and StorageTek.
+The simple design of the IBM 62GV (Gulliver) drive, invented at IBM's UK Hursley Labs, became IBM's most licensed electro-mechanical invention.
+The swing arm was adopted in the 1980s for all HDDs and is still used nearly 50 years and 10 billion arms later.

 Smaller diameter media came into usage during the 1970s and by the end of the decade standard form factors had been established for drives using nominally 8-inch media (e.g., Shugart SA1000) and nominally 5.25-inch media (e.g., Seagate ST-506).

 During the 1970s, captive production, dominated by IBM's production for its own use, remained the largest revenue channel for HDDs, though the relative importance of the OEM channel grew.
 Led by Control Data, Diablo Systems, CalComp and Memorex, the OEM segment reached $631 million in 1979, but still well below the $2.8 billion associated with captive production.